 Benefits: The benefits of starting with breeding clownfish in the first place are quite obvious.
 You know the pair is sexually mature, that they’re fully bonded, and that they’ve bred.
 You can also often find out what the offspring may look like, if the previous owner raised any fry.

 Drawbacks: Breeding clownfish pairs can be quite expensive, especially if they are designers.
-Wild type clownfish breeding pairs can often be had for just a couple hundred dollars, but very nice Picasso clownfish can easily sell for $1000 or much more.
+Wild type clownfish breeding pairs can often be had for just a couple hundred dollars, but very nice Picasso clownfish breeding pairs can easily sell for $1000 or much more.

 Also, be very cautious when spending a lot of money on breeding clownfish pairs.
-There are scammers out there who will take a video of fish tending to another pair's nest and sell them as breeding.
+Unfortunately, there are scammers out there who will take a video of fish tending to another pair’s nest and sell them as breeding.
 Why?
 Greed.
 Best to get video proof of them actually laying eggs whenever possible, or get to know your source very well.

 Here’s a great video from one breeder, sharing how he pairs up his fish.
 Notice the size difference and the breeder’s box that they are in.